Support Center

 8. Find the User Data folder, right-click it, and delete it.

-9. Re-open Shift and log in.
+9. Re-open Shift and Sign back into Shift.

 Have a question that wasn't answered above?
 Click to access our request form and get in touch with our Support team.